Wild-er/AVM-Tools/ARC19/README.md

 ### What is ARC19?

 ARC19 is a standard for creating mutable NFTs (Non-Fungible Tokens) on Algorand.
-It achieves this by utilizing a special URL format within the ASA's metadata that points to mutable data stored on IPFS.
-The URL template allows clients to reconstruct a valid IPFS Content Identifier (CID) based on information stored in the ASA's reserve address.
+It achieves this by utilizing a special URL format within the ASA's metadata that points to immutable data stored on IPFS.
+The URL template allows clients to reconstruct a valid IPFS Content Identifier (CID) based on information stored in the ASA's mutable reserve address.

 ### Prerequisites